Cyclocomputer: The head

-The wheel sensor
+The speed sensor

+iGPSPORT speed sensor mounted on the front wheel hub of a bicycle.

-The older, traditional sensors have a magnet attached to a spoke of either the front or rear wheel.
+A speed sensor measures bicycle speed and the distance traveled by detecting wheel rotations.
+The older, traditional speed sensors have a magnet attached to a spoke of either the front or rear wheel.
 A sensor based either on the Hall effect, or on a magnetic reed switch, is attached to the fork or the rear of the frame.
 The sensor detects when the magnet passes once per rotation of the wheel and time stamps or time codes the revolution count.
 Alternatively, a sensor may be attached to the wheel hub.
 Distance is determined by counting the number of rotations, which translates into the number of wheel circumferences passed.
-Speed is calculated from distance against lapsed time period using the circumference of the wheel and the time it took to make one rotation.
+Speed is calculated from distance against elapsed time period using the circumference of the wheel and the time it took to make one rotation.

 The cadence sensor

-To measure cadence (revolutions per minute of the crankarm), a magnet is mounted to the crankarm, and a sensor mounted to the frame.
-This works on the same principle as the speedometer function and measures the turning of the cranks and front chain ring.
+iGPSPORT cadence sensor mounted on the left crank arm of a bicycle.

+Cyclists who desire to monitor and maintain their pedalling rate for fitness or training purposes may use a cadence sensor which can communicate with a cycling computer to display the rider's cadence in revolutions per minute (RPM).
+There are various ways to measure cadence in which can consist of a magnet mounted to the crankarm and a sensor mounted to the frame, or it can just be a single unit attached to the crankarm.
+The sensor detects each revolution of the crankarm and calculates the pedalling rate per minute.